 Article and recipe courtesy of Mary Fran Wiley

 I might have indulged in a double dirty chocolate soy chai to cheer myself up about my commute.
 Or warm myself up from the winter.
 Either excuse works.

 Also, don’t think I grew up too much.
 I turned it into a lasagna and had myself a winter weather pity party.
-It could have only been improved by some Hot Chocolate Cupcakes or some Hot Lemon Ginger Rum Punch.
+It could have only been improved by some French Butter Cookies.

-This recipe was inspired by my favorite man ever, Jamie Oliver and the Spinach & Squash Rotolo in a recent copy of his magazine.
+This Kale + Sweet Potato Veggie Lasagna gluten-free recipe was inspired by my favorite man ever, Jamie Oliver, and the Spinach & Squash Rotolo in a recent copy of his magazine.
 I didn’t have any squash or spinach, but I had a can of sweet potato puree (I was planning to make a pie…) and a big ol’ bag of kale.
-And the more I thought about it, the better and better the idea was sounding.
+And the more I thought about it, the better and better the idea sounded.
 Besides, lasagna is un-fussy food at its best.
 Which makes it perfect for me.
-Swapping out sweet potato puree for the ricotta typically in lasagna, you can make an easy, delicious and even healthy upgrade.
-Kale packs a vitamin punch to help balance out the cheese that is left.
+All you have to do to make it gluten-free is use gluten-free lasagna noodles!

-- 1 package gluten-free lasagna noodles* or 1 recipe gluten-free pasta dough rolled out into sheets
+- 1 package gluten-free lasagna noodles or fresh gluten-free pasta sheets (or traditional pasta if not GF)

 - 1 egg

 - 2 cups tomato marinara sauce homemade or store bought